George McGavin: Television

 McGavin was a presenter for the BBC and Discovery Channel US series Expedition Borneo (2007), and was co-presenter of the BBC series Expedition, for which he has conducted three expeditions: Lost Land of the Jaguar (2008), Lost Land of the Volcano (2009), and Lost Land of the Tiger, in Bhutan (2010).
 He is also a regular contributor to The One Show (BBC1) and has appeared on the Richard & Judy show to cook and eat insects.

 He was Series Consultant and a contributor on Infested (Granada/ITV, 2002) and was the Chief Scientific Consultant for the David Attenborough series Life in the Undergrowth.

 His other TV appearances include What's up Doc?
 (STV), Tomorrow's World (BBC), Package Holiday Undercover (ITV), Facing the Music (BBC), Take One Museum (Channel 4) and various national and local news programmes.

 His programme Afterlife: The Science of Decay was screened by the BBC on 6 December 2011.

 From July 2011, another BBC programme, The Dark, about the nocturnal activities of animals, was produced.
 This started transmission on BBC2 on 29 July 2012 and on BBC HD a day later.
 In October 2012, he appeared, with co-presenter Dr Alice Roberts in the BBC series Prehistoric Autopsy.
 In 2013 he presented Planet Ant: Life Inside the Colony.
 In 2014, he presented Monkey Planet and a two-part series on BBC Four: Dissected: The Incredible Human Hand and Dissected: The Incredible Human Foot.

 In October 2017, McGavin presented a one-off BBC documentary Oak Tree: Nature's Greatest Survivor.

 In 2018 McGavin and Zoe Laughlin made a BBC Four documentary The Secret Life of Landfill: A Rubbish History, exploring the fate and future of rubbish deposited in landfill sites.
 He also presented Nature's Turtle Nursery: Secrets from Inside the Nest.

 In 2020, McGavin and Helen Czerski presented a 90-minute BBC Four documentary called Ocean Autopsy: The Secret Story of Our Seas which concerned the changes both in North Sea and in the world's oceans.

+In 2024, McGavin made a guest appearance in the promotion leading up to the release of Helldivers 2, playing a scientist in a comedic advertisement for the game.